-Beko issued an important safety notice regarding some of its frost free fridge freezers, which in “a very small number of cases could result in overheating”.
+Beko issued an important safety notice regarding some of its frost free fridge freezers.
+Beko have said that, “in a very small number of cases it could result in overheating”.

 There is a free modification to the defrost timer, which any owners of the fridges should definitely get sorted out asap.

 Use this link to check with Beko Please check your Beko Fridge Freezer Now

 Currently, they say over 500,000 of these appliances have been sold and only a very small fraction have been affected.
 They are assuring their customers that if the appliance is working ok, with no symptoms of any faults then it is safe to keep using until they can get to it.

 This is a decision only you can make.
 If your model is on the list – contact Beko asap using the link above.
 If you decide to unplug the fridge freezer – especially if it’s been playing up recently.
 Food will be wasted if you have nowhere to transfer it to, but if you genuinely believe it poses a serious risk to you and your family there isn’t much choice and how could anyone morally deny that?

 If you did unplug it you might be able to contact Beko before the food defrosts (don’t open the door) and plug it back in if that’s what they advise and can convince you it’s safe to do so.

 You have a responsibility to try and mitigate any food loss though.
 You shouldn’t just deliberately let it go off if you can salvage some, use some of it before it goes off, or transfer some to another freezer if possible.

 If you do have to let the food go off take a note of all items, photograph them or save the packaging too and add up the cost.
 You can then try to claim compensation from the manufacturer or the retailer as “consequential loss”.